ankiiitagupta/Cynthia_website/README.md

 # Cynthia_website
- A clone website using Locomotive JS for smooth scrolling and GSAP.
+ A clone landing page using Locomotive JS for smooth scrolling and GSAP.

  Project available at: https://ankiiitagupta.github.io/Cynthia_website/